raphixscrap/hogwarts-picot-gouttebroze-int1/README.md

 * **Quidditch Match Test (Chapter 4):**
     * *Action:* We ran the match multiple times to verify the random "Golden Snitch" appearance.
     * *Result:* In some games, the match ended at Turn 20.
 In others, the Snitch was caught early (e.g., Turn 12), immediately ending the loop and awarding 150 points, confirming the `break` statement in the loop works.

+* **Duel against the Dark Lord (Chapter 5):**
+    * *Action*: We ran the duels multiple time to ensure that the game is balanced and playable.
+    *  *Result* : Some duels can be lost and win depending the play style of the user.
+This chapter works and every statements are used and functional.